SCRT-HQ/VaporShell/docs/glossary/Add-UserData.md

 ### -String
 An array of strings and/or Instrinsic Functions.

-IMPORTANT: You must specify new lines in Powershell syntax so it identifies it as a new line when converting to JSON via Export-Vaporshell.
+IMPORTANT: You must specify new lines in Powershell syntax so it identifies it as a new line when converting to JSON via Export-VaporShell.
 This will convert \`n \[backtick n\] into \n \[backslash n\] in the resulting JSON template.

 ```yaml